natalieagus/50005/docs/Programming Assignment/pa1/05-testing.md

 Split large function into smaller functions, but do not over-split either.
 It's kinda like an art, and you need to code and gain experience to get a feel of what is "small enough".

-Also, keep `main()` small, and keep operating-system behavior separate from parsing, formatting, and validation logic.
+Also, keep `main()` small and preferably isolated in its own file, and keep operating-system behavior separate from parsing, formatting, and validation logic.

 Then:
 - Use unit tests for small logic.